unfor19/githubsecrets/README.md

    - repo (all)
    - admin:public_key > read:public_key

-1. Save the token in a safe place, we'll use it in the next step
+1. Save the token in a safe place; we'll use it in the next step

 1. Create a profile, use the `-p` flag and supply a profile name